zoidz123/zoidz123.github.io/docs/order-flow-auction.md

 #### Genesis Epoch

 Genesis Epoch is the first epoch of an auction.
-Auction owners define the Bidding and Reveal period of this epoch by setting the `Genesis Epoch Bidding Period`.
+Auction owners define the Bid and Reveal period of this epoch by setting the `Genesis Epoch Duration`.
 They can also define the Delivery period by setting the `Genesis Epoch Delivery Period`.
 The reason behind a different treatment for the Genesis Epoch is to let auction owners prepare for the auction like sourcing bids from market makers and promoting their auctions.

 #### Generic Epoch

 All epochs, excluding the first epoch, are classified as Generic Epoch.
+Generic Epoch Bid and Reveal periods are no longer user-defined and will depend on the previous epoch's Delivery Period.
 In this case, a new epoch starts when the Delivery period of the previous epoch starts and this epoch ends when its Delivery period ends (or when `Notional` amount is reached).
-Having an epoch roll over based on auction `Notional` or `Generic Delivery Period` of the previous epoch support continous auction bidding and order flow delivery.

 ## Auction Parameters